My top ten ultimate Castor Oil Substitute list! Check out these 10 best natural products that can replace castor oil. #4 and #8 are some of my favs!

 - and so much more 🙂

 I use manuka honey more for my health and skin.
 I luckily don’t have acne scars, but I do get bad stomach aches sometimes from my umbilical hernia.
-Manuka honey can be ingested in so many delicious ways but I eat mine with buttered toast or in Greek yogurt… Nommm!
+Manuka honey can also be ingested in so many delicious ways but I enjoy mine with buttered toast or in Greek yogurt… Nommm!

 Final Thoughts: 10 Best Castor Oil Alternatives

 Yay, you made it to the finish line!
 Thanks so much for reading.
 I hope you were able to find a castor oil substitute that works for you!

 Though (as you know) I am a castor oil fanatic, I do love to switch (or just mix) it up with these natural alternatives.
 Each of them just has their own unique properties that I love.

 I’m sure whichever one you end up picking will bring you lots of softness and happiness to your hair, skin, or health in general! 🙂

 I recently bought a bottle of Heritage Store Black Castor Oil for the first time and I’m wondering about the consistency, does the oil dissipate quickly into the skin or stay oily.
 I’m looking for a good castor oil for hair thinning.

 Can these oils be used to heal/ prevent or manage ulcers my daughter of 12year is under hospital treatment 4 a week now. advice